 Landslide Lake in Tibet Floods India

-NASA image created from data provided courtesy of NASA/GSFC/MITI/ERSDAC/JAROS, and U.S./Japan ASTER Science Team
+NASA image courtesy NASA/GSFC/MITI/ERSDAC/JAROS, and U.S./Japan ASTER Science Team

 This image originally appeared on the Earth Observatory.
 Click here to view the full, original record.